backstage/backstage/docs/deployment/cloudfoundry.md

 yarn install
 ```

-Now we can try out the built backstage instance for testing.
-Run the following command and then open your browser to view backstage!
+You can now run the built backstage instance locally, to verify it is working.
+Run the following command:

 ```
 node packages/backend --config app-config.yaml
 ```

-Open the following url: http://localhost:7007 to test your freshly built Backstage instance!
+Open the `http://localhost:7007` in a browser to test your freshly built Backstage instance!

 ### Configuring for Cloud Foundry

-Now that we have tested a freshly built instance of Backstage lets configure to run in the Cloud Foundry ecosystem.
+Now that you have a working instance of Backstage, configure it to run on Cloud Foundry.

-Create a manifest.yml that will define the features of your backstage app within Cloud Foundry in the BUILD_DIR directory:
+In the build directory, create a `manifest.yml` file to configure the app on Cloud Foundry, with the following content:

 ```
 ---
 applications:
-- name: backstage
+- name: APP_NAME
   memory: 1024M
   instances: 1
   buildpacks: